-To provide an idea about the range of values for the 1-month real interest rate, columns 3 and 4 of Table 1 display the 1st and 99th percentiles of the distribution in the tenth projection year.
-In 1 percent of the iterations, the 1-month real interest rate, on an annualized basis, is -5.3%.
+To provide an idea about the range of values for the onemonth real interest rate, columns 3 and 4 of Table 1 display the 1st and 99th percentiles of the distribution in the tenth projection year.
+In 1 percent of the iterations, the one-month real interest rate, on an annualized basis, is less than -5.3%.
 On first observation, this result seems nonsensical.
 Why would an investor be willing to lose money, in real terms, by investing at a negative real interest rate?
-Instead, an investor would just hold cash rather than lose 5.3% per year, after adjusting for inflation.
+Instead, an investor would just hold cash rather than lose 5.3% a year, after adjusting for inflation.
 However, this may not be as unrealistic as it seems.
-First, this result is annualized rate vs. the one-month real rate of only -0.4%.
+First, this result is the annualized rate as opposed to the one-month real rate of only -0.4%.
 Second, this return may represent the best return available.
 If inflation is high, then holding cash would generate an even larger loss.
 In times of high inflation, the best real return an investor can receive may be negative.
 Finally, real interest rates are not observable.
 The true real interest rate is the return required, over and above expected inflation, for the specific interval.
 However, the precise expected inflation rate is unobservable in the financial markets.